- Describe the importance of outdoor play for infants and toddlers.

 - Safe water and sand with simple props

-A safe outdoor learning environment for infants and toddlers is the result of informed planning and intentional design, developmentally appropriate equipment and activities, close supervision, a focus on engagement, and planned activities to support development and learning.
+A safe outdoor learning environment for infants and toddlers is the result of emergent, informed planning and intentional design, developmentally appropriate equipment and activities, close supervision, a focus on engagement, and planned activities to support development and learning.

 Engagement and Learning in an Outdoor Learning Environment